 The Audit and Risk Management Committee monitors and reviews the independence and objectivity of the external auditor; annually reviews the effectiveness of the external auditor; and reviews the rotation of the external auditor's engagement partners at agreed intervals.

 Deloitte Touche Tohmatsu, the Company's external auditor, was appointed at the 2011 Annual General Meeting.
-Mr Tim Richards was appointed as the Company's lead audit partner commencing for the 2019 financial year.
+Ms Suzana Vlahovic was appointed as the Company's lead audit partner commencing for FY24.